 Long-Term Side Effects

-When a person takes Valium in any form, they run the risk of developing a dependence on the drug.
+When a person takes Valium, in any form, they run the risk of developing a dependence on the drug.
 The National Alliance on Mental Illness warns that, even with proper dosage and prescription, Valium can form mental and physical dependence after two weeks of daily use.
 Dependence becomes even more common after long-term use.
-Valium addiction can develop through both illicit use, which is any use without a prescription, and by misusing the drug, (i.e., taking more than is prescribed or combining the drug with other substances of abuse).
+Valium addiction can develop through both illicit use, which is any use without a prescription, and by misusing the drug under a prescription.
 An addiction to any substance can have incredibly dangerous effects on a person, and an addiction to Valium is no different.
 Long-term use of the drug can cause irreversible damage to a person’s cardiovascular system, liver, and even brain.

 Additionally, as levels of the drug increase over time, Valium abuse can have serious effects on a person’s cognition, judgment, and memory.
 People rely on these medications to treat serious issues like sleep disorders and anxiety.
 Unfortunately, Valium misuse can actually exacerbate the psychiatric issues that caused someone to start taking the drug, including anxiety and insomnia.

 Chemical dependency and addiction are two of the most serious effects of Valium on the brain.
+About 1 in 5 Americans who take Benzos, like Valium, are misusing the substance.
 The abuse problem surrounding drugs like Valium is often overshadowed by the current Opioid crisis that is ravaging the majority of the United States.
 Even though Valium abuse may not cause the same amount of pervasive harm as Opioids, misusing the medication can still lead to multiple serious repercussions.
 Once a dependency on Valium forms, users often have trouble sleeping or functioning normally without the drug in their system.
 These effects can be powerful enough to drive people into a full-blown addiction – taking more and more of the drug just to stave off the debilitating effects of withdrawal.
 Medical professionals suggest that those with previous histories of addiction avoid Valium because of its quick dependency rate and direct effect on essential functions.

 Help is out there